polillao/cloud-engineering-projects/README.md

 ## License
 "This project is licensed under the MIT License"
 ## Acknowledgements
-Inspired by @madebygps as a part of the clould-engineering-projects for the az-104 Built by Ted Maldonado
+Inspired by [@madebygps](https://github.com/madebygps) as a part of the clould-engineering-projects for the az-104.

+Built by Ted Maldonado.